Integrated Texting Q and A

 My patients all have Text OK set to ??.
 Do I have to manually change them all to Yes in order to send text messages?

 No, you do not have to manually change the status.
-In Family Module Preferences, uncheck Text Msg OK status, treat ?? as No instead of Yes.
-All patients with a Text OK status of ?? will receive texts.
+In Preferences, uncheck Text Msg OK, assume default is 'No' .
+All patients with no selected Text OK status will receive texts.

 Do I need to be on support to use Integrated Texting?